The program of the ISA2018 can be consulted here: ISA2018 Program

 Proceedings of ISA 2018 will be published by Science and Technology of Archaeological Research (STAR), an open access journal by Taylor & Francis.

-Two special sessions will be organized on:
+Two special sessions have been organized on:

 Prof. Martin Aitken.
 In memoriam